 We’ve achieved considerable successes addressing environmental challenges and building stronger businesses at numerous companies.
 Suwannee Lumber Company is an example of one of those successes.

 Success in a multi-constituency transformation effort requires an informed and quantifiable approach to the “S” in ESG.
 This includes human capital management, encompassing a comprehensive metrics-driven approach to health and safety, employee development, and diversity.
 It also requires an assessment of each company’s industry and community to find opportunities for partnership and value creation.
-The positive results of an effort to create a successful business that aligns value creation with community partnerships for better health outcomes can be seen at our portfolio company, ModernMD Urgent Care.
+A prudent ESG approach also requires an effective community engagement strategy, ranging from creating and protecting local jobs to offering career pathways for workers to making meaningful contributions to community organizations.

 Blue Wolf conducts a thorough analysis of the composition of the board of directors – from meeting frequency to the inclusion of independent members, especially in the context of a founder-led company or the carve out of a division of a larger company where a limited history of these practices have been in place.
 We then create a governance strategy which includes executive job descriptions and responsibilities focused on performance and outcomes including compliance policies, oversight, ethical contracting, and protection of confidential information.
 This process is reviewed through diligence – as a part of our ESG approach, and then it is turned into a long-term value creation and risk management plan.